xingyingwang/smart_contracts/assessment_information.md

 ## Group project description

-## The scenario
+### The scenario

-*Your group are creating a startup, and you have decided that you want to work in the exciting world of blockchains and smart contracts.
+*"Your group are creating a startup, and you have decided that you want to work in the exciting world of blockchains and smart contracts.
 The first things you need are simple.
 You need backers.
 You need interest.
 You need funding.
 You see an opportunity for a presentation and pitch competition coming up, and you sign up for it.
 The event welcomes all comers, from academics, to techies and entrepreneurs.*

 *The information of the event explains that the presentation will be given in person, by all members of the startup, in front of a live audience.
 The audience will be members of top ranking academic institutions, investors, executives and other presenters like yourselves.
 You are told that the you will be expected to answer questions, and that the presentation must be no more than 10 minutes long.*

-*First things first, you had better come up with an idea!*
+*First things first, you had better come up with an idea!"*

-## Description
+### Description

 You must create a ten minute presentation that you will present in person at the Tutorial slot in Week 11. \
 Your presentation will be an idea for a smart contract that you will deploy on a blockchain platform of your choice.

 You presentation must include (at least):
-    * A title, date, group name, names of group members and group number
+- A title, date, group name, names of group members and group number
-    * An explanation of what you have chosen to create, and why
+- An explanation of what you have chosen to create, and why
-    * Advantages and drawbacks to your smart contract
+- Advantages and drawbacks to your smart contract
-    * Competitor discussion
+- Competitor discussion
-    * Blockchain deployment decisions
+- Blockchain deployment decisions
-    * A working demonstration of your smart contract
+- A working demonstration of your smart contract
-    * References
+- References

 You may use any presentation tools you wish, such as MS PowerPoint or Beamer, but your presentation slides must be in PDF format.

-\begin{frame}{Group project: Goals and milestones}
+## Group project: Goals and milestones
-    \textbf{The goal} is to create a smart contract prototype, and present it at the end of Week 11.
+**The goal** is to create a smart contract prototype, and present it at the end of Week 11.
     The suggested milestones are as follows:

-    \begin{enumerate}
-        \item Decide in your group on a smart contract idea you want to implement (end of Week 5)
+1. Decide in your group on a smart contract idea you want to implement (end of Week 5)
-        \item Build a smart contract application using any tools you wish (end of Week 9)
+2. Build a smart contract application using any tools you wish (end of Week 9)
-        \item Complete and deliver, in person, a presentation of your smart contract idea at Friday of Week 11 (end of Week 11)
+3. Complete and deliver, in person, a presentation of your smart contract idea at Friday of Week 11 (end of Week 11)
-        \item Deliver a recorded presentation with the PDF of your slides to BART by the following Friday, Week 12 (end of Week 12)
+4. Deliver a recorded presentation with the PDF of your slides to BART by the following Friday, Week 12 (end of Week 12)
-    \end{enumerate}

-\metroset{block=fill}
- \begin{alertblock}{Bonus marks}
-         For bonus marks in your presentation: Ask a question of another group in their presentation, and record your question, as well as the answer and your comments in your PDF slides file.
+> For bonus marks in your presentation: Ask a question of another group in their presentation, and record your question, as well as the answer and your comments in your PDF slides file.
- \end{alertblock}
-\metroset{block=fill}

-\end{frame}

-\begin{frame}{Group project: presentation template}
+## Presentation template
-    A PowePoint template is available on the \href{https://vle.exeter.ac.uk/course/view.php?id=14438}{\alert{ELE}} page, under ``Assessment information".
+A PowePoint template is available on the <a href="https://vle.exeter.ac.uk/course/view.php?id=14438"}{ELE} page, under "Assessment information".
 You are free to use it, change it, adapt it, or to use something else, such as Beamer.

-\end{frame}

 \begin{frame}{Group project: marking criteria and feedback}